eduvpn/documentation/eduvpn.surfcloud.nl/README.md

 [Viscosity](https://www.sparklabs.com/viscosity/) on Windows picks this up, but not OpenVPN on Windows.
 Other clients are untested as of now.

-Currently, only one OpenVPN instance, listening on `udp/1194`, is available.
+Two OpenVPN instances are available, one on `udp/1194` and one on `tcp/443`.

 # Firewall